Former prime minister Sir John Major has launched an extraordinary broadside at Boris Johnson’s government over the Owen Paterson row.

 The Conservative former premier said the conduct was “shameful” and had trashed the reputation of Parliament.

-Mr Paterson subsequently quit as an MP after the Government abandoned an attempt to set up a Tory-dominated committee to re-examine his case and the wider Commons standards regime.
+Paterson subsequently quit as an MP after the government abandoned an attempt to set up a Tory-dominated committee to re-examine his case and the wider Commons standards regime.

-The former prime minister, whose opposition to Brexit has seen him at odds with Mr Johnson’s Government, told BBC Radio 4’s Today the action of the current administration was “damaging at home and to our reputation overseas”.
+The former prime minister, whose opposition to Brexit has seen him at odds with Mr Johnson’s government, told BBC Radio 4’s Today the action of the current administration “damaging at home and to our reputation overseas”.